Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 Document everything you can

 Photograph all vehicles involved from multiple angles.
 Note the position of each vehicle.
 Get the names, phone numbers, and insurance information of every driver.
 Get witness contact information.
+Photograph the road conditions, weather, and any skid marks before they disappear.

 Do not discuss fault with anyone